The Benedictine Heritage

 Since its foundation the community had received generous assistance from many people.
 In the 1990s Paddy and Millie Bradford took up residence for seven years and managed the farm; Christine Ash commenced assisting in the Guest House in 1994 while Tim Farrell arrived in 1996 and helped on the farm for six years.
-Mr Brian Walsh came to the Abbey to help out on the farm for a year in 1985.
+Mr Brian Walsh came to the Monastery to help out on the farm for a year in 1985.
 He has stayed ever since and will soon celebrate the silver jubilee of his time at Kopua.

 A core group within the community persevered to carry on the tradition.
 These are represented today by the following: Fr.
 Niko Verkley, emigrated from the Netherlands and entered the community in 1966 after working as a lay missionary in Tonga.
 Br.
 Alphonsus, a Brother of the Christian Schools, transferred to the community in 1969, eventually embarking on the eremitical life.
 Br.
 Bruce Cleaver, a native of Auckland, entered in 1980 and was soon joined in 1981 by Br.
 Kalolo Tonga from Auckland.